Bridging Machine Learning and Cosmological Simulations: Using Neural Operators to emulate Chemical Evolution: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Neural operators are machine learning techniques capable of learning solutions to ODE networks, such as the network of rate equations present in \grackle{}.
 We lay out a method for training these models, primarily based on the implementation of \cite{branca}, while also introducing three variant models (which we refer to as \texttt{Wide}, \texttt{Deep} and \texttt{WideDeep}).
 We select initial conditions to span a wide range of densities and energies based on the densities and energies of a cosmological simulation, in order to train on typical values present in these simulations. \\ We demonstrate that our ML models are able to match \grackle{} to an excellent degree of accuracy (see Figure \ref{fig:modelperformance}), and provide a computational speedup of up to a factor of 8 for certain density/energy ranges.
 Our relative errors between the ML result and the results from \grackle{} average in the range of $10^{-3}$, while \cite{branca} find relative errors around $10^{-2}$.
 However, they note an approximate speedup of 128, much greater than our results.
 Their comparison is however against \krome{} \citep{grassi2014}, with radiation effects taken into account.
+This increases the number of chemical reactions, increasing the complexity of the chemical model.
+Our simpler chemical network takes fewer computations until completion, making \grackle{} in this configuration faster than the network used by \cite{branca}.
 This increase in model complexity makes a direct comparison of the speedup challenging, and may also drive the difference in relative error.
 Nonetheless, our main results agree with those of \cite{branca} in that we both find excellent agreement between the ML approach and the direct chemistry solver for the one zone test and we both clearly show significant computational gains.

 In terms of model variants we find that after training, the fiducial model performs well, with a typical cell having less than 0.6 dex error over the entire time range considered for the one-zone tests considered, however this may rise to over 1.5 dex for cells with higher variance.
 However, the \texttt{Wide} model appears to have the best overall performance, outperforming the fiducial model in terms of both speed and accuracy.
 In comparison the \texttt{Deep} and \texttt{WideDeep} models show larger relative errors (compared to \grackle), this may be explained by the amount of training, with the deeper models requiring more training for equal performance.